Shock lawsuit: Harvey Norman’s extended warranties under fire for alleged scam

 Echo Law’s Litigation Supported by Consumer Protection Advocates

-CASL, which is backing Echo Law’s litigation, considers this case a vital step in holding corporations accountable for potentially violating consumer protection laws.
+CASL, which is backing Echo Law’s litigation, considers this case a vital step in holding corporations accountable for potentially violating laws.
 Siobhan Moore, Senior Litigation Manager at CASL, underscored the importance of class actions as an effective tool for enforcing Australia’s consumer laws.
 She expressed the firm’s commitment to securing remedies for consumers who were allegedly sold these “junk” warranties.

 This class action lawsuit is not the first of its kind in the Australian retail market.
-It follows a similar case brought against JB Hi-Fi by Maurice Blackburn Lawyers, which argued that the retailer’s extended warranties were also of little or no value beyond the legal rights available under ACL.
+It follows a similar case brought against by Maurice Blackburn Lawyers, which argued that the retailer’s extended warranties were also of little or no value beyond the legal rights available under ACL.
 The outcome of these cases could prompt a broader review of extended warranty sales practices across the retail sector.

 Harvey Norman Remains Tight-Lipped as Stocks Stay Stable